BarricadeDev/LM-Proxy-Ollama/README.md

 ## Usage

-Configure your VSCode Copilot Chat LM Proxy extension (or any compatible client) to use `http://localhost:11434/v1` as the API base URL.
+Configure your Github Copilot Chat (or any compatible client) to use `http://localhost:11434/v1` as the API base URL.

 This enables chat mode with models like GPT-4, GPT-4o Mini, GPT-3.5 Turbo, and any other models exposed by the LM Proxy extension, all routed through this proxy.